The June Advance Report on May Durable Goods was released this morning by the Census Bureau. Here is the Bureau's

 The latest new orders number came in at -1.0 percent month-over-month, well below the Investing.com forecast of 0.2 percent.
 Year-over-year new orders are up only 2.7 percent.

 If we exclude transportation, "core" durable goods came in at -0.1 percent MoM, below the Investing.com forecast of 0.4 percent.
 The YoY core number was up 4.4 percent.

 For a happier metric, if we exclude both transportation and defense, durable goods were up 2.5 percent MoM and up 3.8 percent YoY.

-The Core Capital Goods New Orders number (captial goods used in the production of goods or services) was up 1.7 percent MoM, but the YoY number was a fractional decline of 0.8 percent.
+The Core Capital Goods New Orders number (captial goods used in the production of goods or services) was down 1.3 percent MoM.
+The YoY number was up 2.2 percent.

 The first chart is an overlay of durable goods new orders and the S&P 500.
 We see an obvious correlation between the two, especially over the past decade, with the market, not surprisingly, as the more volatile of the two.
 Over the past year, the market has certainly pulled away from the durable goods reality, something we also saw in the late 1990s.

 An overlay with unemployment (inverted) also shows some correlation.
 We saw unemployment begin to deteriorate prior to the peak in durable goods orders that closely coincided with the onset of the Great Recession, but the unemployment recovery tended to lag the advance durable goods orders.